CyrusLiu20/Explainable-Macro-Strategy/README.md

 # LLMStrategy Data Pipeline

 (Currently only Data Pipeline available, stay tuned for future updates)
-Note: PromtCoder is developed by dhh1995 to streamline and modularise the creation of LLM Prompts.
+Note: PromtCoder is developed by Honghua Dong and Yangjun Ruan to streamline and modularise the creation of LLM Prompts.

 ## Start using this repository